Lau-Ren/error-list/README.md

       Error: [$injector:modulerr] Failed to instantiate module {} due to:
       Error: [ng:areq] Argument 'module' is not a function, got Object `
+  > demo module was not exported for the keycloak config

 - ` angular.js:13642Error: [$injector:unpr] Unknown provider: vizUiDataGridTemplateServiceProvider <- vizUiDataGridTemplateService <-       vizUiDataGridController `
     > forgot to add the template.service script to module script